netgen/local-development-setup/docs/source/macos/nodejs.rst

    nvm install node # "node" is an alias for the latest version nvm install --lts

-To install exact version of Node.js, for example ``19.7.0``, execute on the command line:
+To install a specific version of Node.js, for example ``19.7.0``, execute on the command line:

 .. code:: console

    nvm install 19.7.0

-You can also install the latest release of the specific major version, for example ``12``, with:
+You can also install the latest release of a specific major version, for example ``12``, with:

 .. code:: console

    nvm install 12

-Note that each version on Node.js installed through ``nvm`` will come with its own version of ``npm``.
+Note that each version of Node.js installed through ``nvm`` will come with its own version of ``npm``.